Ecclesiology/hello-world/README.md

 # hello-world
 My intentions are to build up the temple of Christ Jesus and to contribute toward His second advent by building up infrastructure to aid toward the Great Commission and to impact the lives of the Elect to the glory of His name.

-"Zion says, 'The LORD has abandonded me;The Lord has forgotten me!'
+"Zion says, 'The LORD has abandonded me;The LORD has forgotten me!'
 'Can a woman forget her nursing child, or lack compassion for the child of her womb?
 Even if these forget,
 yet I will not forget you.